 Poultry breeding programs use the principles of genetics to select high performing birds.
 It is very expensive to keep a large population of breeders and only those who are prepared to take on such a cost can succeed in the commercial breeding industry.

-In addition to the main feed ingredients, such as grains (wheat, maize, sorghum) and protein sources (meatmeal, fishmeal, soybean), feed must also contain vitamins and minerals as well as medication when necessary (including antibiotics ingested in their feed).
+In addition to the main feed ingredients, such as grains (wheat, maize, sorghum, barley) and protein sources (meat meal, soybean meal, canola meal), feed must also contain vitamins and minerals as well as suitable medications when necessary (including in-feed antibiotics).
 Contrary to popular belief, hormones are not used in poultry feeds.
 A mix of minor ingredients (vitamins and minerals), called a premix are provided by specialist companies to be added to feed at mixing.

 Farmers have an opportunity to create a brand identity using distinct egg packaging.
 Every farmer has its own unique process for creating quality eggs and egg products.
 Egg consumers are keen to “get close to the farm” and when they understand how to appreciate the difference between farm products, they identify with the farm’s brand and buy more egg products from the farm.
 Companies like MyPak Packaging work with farmers to create this brand story.

-Some of the equipment used in the industry is very sophisticated.
+Some of the equipments used in the industry are very sophisticated.
 Electronic climate controls, special feeders, waterers, foggers (for cooling chickens with a fine spray into the air), space heaters, egg incubators, litter mixing machines etc. are all supplied by specialist companies.

 Many poultry diseases can be prevented by using vaccines to stimulate immunity.
 Most of these are live virus vaccines and special care is necessary to ensure they are alive and effective when used.
 When using and handling vaccines, always read and follow the instructions carefully.
-The importation of some vaccines is allowed, including some inactivated vaccines (e.g. Newcastle Disease, EDS) and a specialized list of live vaccine seeds (e.g. Marek’s Disease strains and CAV).
+The importation of some vaccines is allowed, including some inactivated vaccines (e.g. Newcastle Disease, Egg Drop Syndrome) and a specialized list of live vaccine seeds (e.g. Marek’s Disease strains and Chicken Anemia Virus).
 Importation of these vaccines is under strict Australian Quarantine and Inspection Service (AQIS) controlled conditions.

 When disease cannot be kept out of birds by isolation, hygiene and other preventive measures, it may be necessary to administer medicines to birds.
 A number of chemicals and antibiotics are used to treat and prevent some diseases.
 Antibiotics are added to feeds to help control diseases such as coccidiosis and necrotic enteritis.
 These diseases can cause considerable suffering and death in chickens raised on the ground.
-The antibiotics used must be approved and meet certain criteria in that they are of a type that does not leave residues in the meat, are only active against a limited number of organisms and are not related or similar to antibiotics which are used for human health.
+The antibiotics used must be approved and meet certain criteria.
+These criteria specify that the antibiotics must not leave residues in the meat, are only active against a limited number of organisms and are not related or similar to antibiotics which are used for human health.
 Most of the medicines used routinely are marketed in Australia by offices of multinational companies, which usually provide very reliable technical advice.
 Only medicines fully registered by the Australian Pesticides and Veterinary Medicines Authority for use in food producing animals are allowed to be used in poultry in Australia.

 Some companies specialise in supplying materials to cover the floor of chicken sheds.
-Chickens kept on the floor, such as meat chickens and breeders, leave their droppings where they stand.
-The droppings (faeces is the technical term; manure is a polite word) contain a lot of water which can allow bacteria and flies to multiply.
+Chickens kept on the floor, such as meat chickens and breeders, leave their faeces where they stand.
+The faeces contain a lot of water which can allow bacteria and flies to multiply.

-To keep the droppings dry the shed floor is covered with a material, known as litter, which soaks up the moisture and allows it to evaporate.
+To keep the faeces dry, the shed floor is covered with a material known as litter, which soaks up the moisture and allows it to evaporate.
 Litter also cushions birds from bruising and provides a comfortable base on which the birds can rest.
 The most suitable litter materials which are cheap and available are wood shavings, rice hulls, sawdust, straw and shredded paper.
 Wood shavings are more popular as litter material among all others.

 One of the main factors capable of slowing down egg production or growth of chickens is disease.
 Correct diagnosis of disease is essential so that the proper treatment and prevention can be applied.
 Veterinarians with special experience in poultry disease are employed by poultry breeding companies and government departments to help fight diseases.